 What type of supplies are used and how are they sterilized?

 I use stainless steel, food grade plastic or disposable items to prepare your placenta.
 Everything is washed in hot water and anti-bacterial soap and then disinfected in bleach solution for a minimum of 10+ minutes.
 I then take an additional step to wipe down any items with hospital grade cleaner.
-I follow the same guidelines for cleanliness and sanitation as food establishments and small laboratories/hospitals per my Blood Borne Pathogens and Food Safe Certifications.
+I follow the same guidelines for cleanliness and sanitation as food establishments and small laboratories/hospitals per my up-to-date Blood Borne Pathogens and Food Safe Certifications.

 How many capsules will I receive?